ibm-cloud-docs/vmwaresolutions/vmonic/trbl_deploy_ovf.md

     10.131.7.48   host3.myinstance.mydomain.com
     10.131.9.196  vcenter-1.myinstance.mydomain.com
     ```
-3. Ensure that you have access to all the necessary VPNs (Virtual Private Networks) in the IBM Bluemix Infrastructure (SoftLayer) portal.
+3. Ensure that you have access to all the necessary VPNs (Virtual Private Networks) in the {{site.data.keyword.slportal_full}}.
 In this example, it would be `10.131.7.xx` and `10.131.9.xxx`.
 4. Sign in the VPN for your data center.
 5. Click **vCenter** to access the the vSphere Web Client.
 6. Right-click on a host and deploy an `.ovf` file.